jsoeterbroek/epoch/README.md

 I try to test as best I can with all kinds of calendar conversion apps or websites, but this is very complicated in practice.

+## License
+See file LICENSE

+## Aknowledgements
+See file Aknowledgements